 ):

-description = "Generates a fix for a given GitHub issue."
+description = "Generates a fix for a given issue."

-prompt = "Please analyze the staged git changes and provide a code fix for the issue described here: ."
+prompt = "Please provide a code fix for the issue described here: ."

-The model will receive the final prompt: Please analyze the staged git changes and provide a code fix for the issue described here: "Button is misaligned on mobile".
+The model receives: Please provide a code fix for the issue described here: "Button is misaligned".

 does not contain the special placeholder ``, the CLI uses a default behavior for handling arguments.